You’ve packed your pump and are heading to work. Here are some tips to make it a win-win-win: for you, your baby and your employer.

-Make a connection.
-Every breastfeeding mother has a story about what worked for her when she returned to work.
-If you know other women who have pumped breastmilk at work, talk to them about their experiences and solutions to any challenges they may have had.
-You can also connect with other mothers on breastfeeding message boards.
+If you know other mamas who have pumped breastmilk at work, talk to them about their experiences and solutions to any challenges they may have had.
+You can also connect with other mothers on breastfeeding message boards and groups.

-Find time to pump.
 Plan your pumping schedule to replicate your baby’s nursing times so that your body gets the necessary signals to continue producing milk.
-Avoid skipping sessions as this signals your body to produce less milk.
-It is important to explain this to your employer so they understand your need to have regularly scheduled pumping sessions.
+Try to avoid skipping sessions as this signals your body to produce less milk.

-Be flexible if possible and consider your employer’s needs as well as your own.
-Even if you only have a few minutes, still pump.
+Even if you only have a few minutes, it can be beneficial to still pump.
 Stimulation is more important for your body’s response than pumping time.
 However, a drained breast will replenish more milk so ideally pump until empty.

-Set aside time if your schedule is unpredictable, or be creative about when you pump.
+If your schedule is unpredictable, try to think about ways to be creative about when you pump.
 For instance, it's possible to read or eat lunch while pumping.

-Find a private place to pump.
-It’s important to pump without disruption the necessary hormones are released for let-down.
+Try to find a place where you can pump without disruption.
+This helps the necessary hormones release for let-down.
 A lactation room is ideal, but not always available.
 Avoid using the bathroom as it is not a sanitary place to pump.

 If you work for a company with many women of child-bearing age, you may be able to convince your employer of the need for a lactation room.
 See some helpful facts below to help make your case.